Janelle is a freelance writer and mentor who loves good, clean movies and music that inspires and helps people.

-I love the movie version of Pride and Prejudice with Keira Knightley and Matthew Macfadyen, and also the mini-series with Colin Firth.
-If you are a Jane Austen fan, here are some other movies and TV series for you that are just like Pride and Prejudice.
+If you are a Jane Austen fan, here are some other movies and TV series that are just like Pride.

 1. Austenland (2013)

-This mini series consists of three episodes.
-It follows six years after the events in Pride and Prejudice.
-Mr. Darcy and Miss Elizabeth Bennet are married and years later they are having a family at Pemberley.
+This mini-series consists of three episodes taking place six years after the events in Pride and Prejudice.
+Mr. Darcy and Miss Elizabeth Bennet are married and years later are having a family at Pemberley.
 These episodes involve a great murder mystery.

 The cast consists of Matthew Rhys, Anna Maxwell Martin, Jenna Coleman, Matthew Goode, Trevor Eve, Alexandra Moen, Tom Ward, Eleanor Tomlinson, Rebecca Front, and James Fleet.